April 2nd, 2023

 The intruder practically flew across the ground, rolling with the impact as he was scraped and cut by bushes before he landed in a heap against the wooden wall of a shed.
 His vision was spinning, his hand grasping from the rock he had dropped, feeling the blood running from the wound it had cut in his hand.
 He tried to rise, and something large and heavy hit his chest, forcing him onto his back and keeping him there.

 As his vision stabilized, he saw the paw of a wolf pressed against his chest…except it was massive, as big around as a dinner plate.
 The rest of the wolf was just as enormous, easily larger than a horse.
 His eyes met the fierce glowing yellow eyes of the wolf, its muzzle bearing a row of long sharp fangs.
-Its body was a mass of scars and knotted muscle wrapped in matted fur.
+Its body was a mass of scars and bulging muscle wrapped in matted fur.
 He could hear the slow and heavy breath, flowing like steam in the chill night, not just a wolf but a monster pinned him down.

 Giovanni stared at the dead-eyed intruder underneath his paw.
 He expected shouts of fear, he expected to smell the terror coming off of him in sheets.
 What disturbed him more, however, was that he wanted to feel it.
 He wanted this man, this human, to feel the fear of being prey.
 How long had it been since he felt that?
 Not for a long time, from a darker part of his history.